-Built’s project team have delivered a technology-enabled workplace that’s future proofed, as best it can be, with touchless access and flexible floorplates.
+Built’s project team has delivered a technology-enabled workplace that’s future proofed, as best it can be, with touchless access and flexible floorplates.

 A soaring atrium minimises the vertical barriers between workers, offering a single open timber staircase that unites the building and connects people across all levels.